History of the Jews in Ukraine: Pogroms in western and northern Ukraine

-During the Polish-Ukrainian War in late 1918 Galician Jews were suspected by many Poles to have collaborated with forces of the West Ukrainian People's Republic.
+During the Polish-Ukrainian War in late 1918 Galician Jews were suspected by many Poles to have collaborated with forces of the West Ukrainian People's Republic (WUPR).
+The republic's government offered representatives of local Jews seats in the Ukrainian National Council, but they refused.
+Despite the official position of neutrality adopted by the Jewish community, it remained generally loyal to the WUPR.
 As a result, after Polish troops entered Lviv on 22 November 1918 a pogrom was perpetrated by Poles in the city's Jewish quarter, killing at least 75 inhabitants, although higher estimates also exist.
 The event caused indignation in global press.
 After the pogrom Polish military command accused Lviv's Jews of not restraining their compatriots and threatened with catastrophic circumstances in case of their opposition to Polish authorities.
+Following the pogrom, part of the Jews entered the Ukrainian Galician Army, where a separate Jewish battalion existed.

 In the territory controlled by Ukrainian forces pogroms erupted in January 1919 in the northwest province of Volhynia and spread during February and March to the cities, towns, and villages of many other regions of Ukraine.
 After Sarny it was the turn of Ovruch, northwest of Kyiv.
 In Tetiev on 25 March, approximately 4,000 Jews were murdered, half in a synagogue set ablaze by Cossack troops under Colonels Kurovsky, Cherkowsy, and Shliatoshenko.
 Then Vashilkov (6 and 7 April).
 In Dubovo (17 June) 800 Jews were decapitated in assembly-line fashion.
 According to David A. Chapin, the town of Proskurov (now Khmelnitsky), near the city of Sudilkov, "was the site of the worst atrocity committed against Jews this century before the Nazis."
 Pogroms continued until 1921.